MewX/mewx.github.io/_posts/2021-03-28-worst-ebook-reader-platform-contendo-jp.md

 I might consider releasing a dedicated tool for this platform, which entirely depends on my spare time, unfortunately.
+Here's the proof-of-concept codes I used to decrypt my purchased books: https://github.com/MewX/contendo-viewer-decryptor. **(Please understand before using.)**

 The apps are made of:
 - Desktop apps (Windows/Linux/MacOS v1.6.3): Java 12 + JavaFX.